 No there's no conclusion as to what's the better game here as all are unique in their own way .Of course there are games a i have not mentioned that you may think i should have ,like the many wrestling games that come out on the consoles so often ,or some other low key release that may have that something special.

 But then in the end this is just to give you an idea of whats out there.And Don't forget if you have a Wii then these will work too.

 This article was compiled by our Resident Games Expert ,Bruno Bagdzius.Bruno has been a avid games-player since the early 80's and has experience with many format's and Genre's.
-Though here we concentrate on the Beat'em up Genre .He has a diverse passion for all games and has written a couple of reviews for our sister site Shoot'em in the Head as well.
+Though here we concentrate on the Beat'em up Genre .He has a diverse passion for all games and writes articles for our sister site Cosplay Heroes.